AmoebeLabs/swiss-army-knife-card/.github/ISSUE_TEMPLATE/bug_report.md

 So make sure your problem is not related to that!
 - [ ] Yes, I'm sure that it is not a configuration mistake

+## Swiss Army Knife version
+The version you are using.
+See HACS or the Browser console

 ## Bug description
 A clear and concise description of what the bug is.